$e^+e^-$ annihilation on the stochastic background of primordial gravitational waves with BKP18: Introduction

-In this paper, we placed the primordial gravitational waves in the squeezed vacuum state and study the effect of $e^+e^-$ annihilation on the resulting spectrum.
+In this paper, we calculated the relevant parameters for the stochastic background of primordial gravitational waves including the $e^+e^-$ annihilation stage for the $\alpha$-attractor inflation models which are in good agreement with the 2021 release of the BICEP/Keck and 2018 Planck joint data (BKP18) \cite{bkp}.
 The paper is organized as follows.
-In section 2, we reviewed the epochs of expansion of the universe starting from inflation upto the present accelerating stage including the $e^+e^-$ annihilation.
-In section 3, we introduced the squeezed state of primordial gravitational waves and calculated the parameters which characterize the squeezing effect which themselves are affected by each evolutionary stage of the universe.
-In section 4, we showed the resultant amplitude and energy spectrum and estimated the amount of change in the spectrum.
-We calculated the fractional energy density for various $\beta$ models and compared them with the big bang nucleosynthesis (BBN) bound \cite{bbn1, bbn2, bbn3, bbn4}.
-We also checked the detectability of the resultant amplitude with several ongoing and proposed gravitational wave detectors like Advanced LIGO, Advanced Virgo, LIGO A+, KAGRA, Einstein Telescope and Cosmic Explorer \cite{sc, alg, adv1, adv2, apl, kg1, kg2, et, ce1, ce2, g23, ks}.
-We presented our conclusions in section 5.
-In appendix A, we gave a brief account of the physics of particles before and after the $e^+e^-$ annihilation, concentrating on the effective relativistic number of species \cite{ywk, mmg}.
+In section \ref{sec2}, we reviewed the epochs of expansion of the universe starting from inflation upto the present accelerating stage including the $e^+e^-$ annihilation.
+In section \ref{sec3}, we obtained the expression for the amplitude of the primordial gravitational waves with the associated parameters \cite{lp1,lp5,np}.
+In section \ref{sec4}, we provided relevant parameters to obtain the spectra of the gravitational waves normalized with the BKP18 data.
+We also briefly introduced the $\alpha$-attractor models and obtained the inflationary and reheating indices for these models.
+We also showed the resultant amplitude and energy spectrum and compared them with the big bang nucleosynthesis bound \cite{bbn1,bbn2,bbn3,bbn4}.
+We also checked the detectability of the resultant amplitude with several ongoing and proposed gravitational wave detectors like Advanced LIGO, Advanced Virgo, LIGO A+, KAGRA, Einstein Telescope and Cosmic Explorer \cite{sc,alg,adv1,adv2,apl,kg1,kg2,et,ce1,ce2,g23,ks}.
+We presented our conclusions in section \ref{sec5}.
+In Appendix A, we gave a brief account of the physics of particles before and after the $e^+e^-$ annihilation, concentrating on the effective relativistic number of species \cite{ywk,mmg}.
+In Appendix B, we presented the growth of the wave mode $h_k(\varsigma)$.
+In Appendix C, we showed how to obtain the value of reheating parameter when $e^+e^-$ annihilation stage is not considered explicitly in the evolutionary stages of the universe for comparison.